unixpickle/vq-ensemble/README.md

 In this experiment, I trained a vq-ensemble model with 40 stages and 4 options (a total of 4^40 = 1.2 * 10^24 models).
 I trained the model with fixed hyperparameters for a few hours.
 I then evaluated an ensemble of 16 randomly sampled models, where models' outputs were added after the softmax.

+This experiment can be run with [train_mnist.py](train_mnist.py).

 ```
 RESULTS HERE
 ```

 ## vq-ensemble (ablation)

-In this experiment, I replace the refinement network with a set of learnable biases.
-Each (stage, option) pair has a different, learned output.
+In this experiment, I replaced the refinement network with a set of learnable biases.
+Thus, each `(stage, option)` pair has a different, learned output.
 This removes the intelligence from the ensemble generation process, and drastically limits the distribution of model ensembles which can be learned.

-This experiment can be run by setting `NO_NN = True` in the [train_mnist.py](train_mnist.py) script.
+This experiment can be run by setting `NO_NN = True` in [train_mnist.py](train_mnist.py).

 ```
 RESULTS HERE